 1. When Feeding

-- Feed your baby in an upright position, not while he or she is lying down.
+- Feed your baby in an upright position, not while they are lying down.

-- If the doctor has seen your child, he or she may recommend thickening each ounce of formula with one tablespoon of rice cereal.
+- If the doctor has seen your child, they may recommend thickening each ounce of formula with one tablespoon of rice cereal.
 You may need to enlarge the bottle's nipple.

 - If formula-feeding, discuss changing the formula with your pediatrician if spitting up is a big concern.

 2. After Feeding

 - Avoid feeding your child after your child has spit up.
 Wait until the next scheduled feeding time.

 - Ask your pediatrician whether your child is nursing for the right length of time or if the bottles are the correct size and make sure you are not over feeding.

-- Keep your child upright for 30 minutes after feedings, and try to keep him as relatively still as you can.
+- Keep your child upright for 30 minutes after feedings, and try to keep them as relatively still as you can.